sqldelight/sqldelight/docs/index.md

+!!! info "SQLDelight 2.0"

+    If you are currently using SQLDelight 1.x, [check out the docs](upgrading-2.0) on upgrading to SQLDelight 2.0!

-SQLDelight generates typesafe kotlin APIs from your SQL statements.
+SQLDelight generates typesafe Kotlin APIs from your SQL statements.
 It verifies your schema, statements, and migrations at compile-time and provides IDE features like autocomplete and refactoring which make writing and maintaining SQL simple.

 SQLDelight understands your existing SQL schema.